General Academic Info & Policies

 Upper level courses - designate courses at the 300 or 400 level.
 These courses are more advanced than lower level courses and are normally taken during the last two years of study.

 Major - refers to the subject area in which the student intends to focus his or her studies.
 A Major requires that the student take the three core courses in that subject area, plus 2 lower level courses, as well as a minimum of 21 credit hours (seven courses) of upper level courses in that subject.
+Students must have a grade of at least a “C” in order to count a course toward their major.
+If the mark is lower the course can still count toward their total credit hours, but not their major.

 Minor - refers to a secondary subject area in which a student may take a higher number of courses.
 A minor requires that the student take the three core courses in that subject area, plus an additional 15 credit hours, of which 12 credit hours must be at the upper level.
+Students must have a grade of at least a “C” in order to count a course toward their minor.
+If the mark is lower the course can still count toward their total credit hours, but not their minor.

 ACADEMIC GOOD STANDING

 To remain in good standing, students must maintain a cumulative grade point average of 2.0.
-Transcripts in this case will include the note that the student is “in good standing” and has completed such and such a term or year of the program.
+Transcripts in this case will include the note that the student is “in good standing” and has completed such and such a semester or year of the program.

-EXTENSIONS AND GRADE CHANGES
+COURSE EXTENSIONS AND INCOMPLETES

-Any full time student who fails to earn a grade point average of 2.0 in any given term will be placed on academic probation for the following term.
-Should a student’s GPA remain below 2.0 over two consecutive terms, he or she may be subject to academic dismissal.
+Any full time student who fails to earn a grade point average of 2.0 in any given semester will be placed on academic probation for the following semester.
+Should a student’s GPA remain below 2.0 over two consecutive semesters, he or she may be subject to academic dismissal.
 A student has the right to appeal the dismissal, which should be given in writing to the Registrar’s office.
 An appeal should include the reasons for the appeal and any supporting documents (medical or otherwise) that may help in the assessment of academic difficulties.
 The appeal will be reviewed by the Academic Committee.

 REMOVAL FROM ACADEMIC PROBATION